romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-As a security manager, you need to ensure that secret scanning is enabled for all private repositories in your organization.
+Q: As a security manager, you need to ensure that secret scanning is enabled for all private repositories in your organization.
 Which action should you take?
 <details><summary>Show the answer</summary><p>

 - **Access the organization's settings and enable secret scanning at the organization level to apply it to all existing and future repositories**
 > Enabling secret scanning at the organization level ensures that all current and future repositories under the organization have secret scanning activated
 </details>

+---
+Number of questions: 197